Summer Global Equities

 How did your portfolio perform?

-We actively manage the fund’s foreign currency exposures.
-During the month, the New Zealand dollar was broadly flat against the US dollar and the Euro and appreciated against the Japanese Yen.
+We actively manage the Fund’s foreign currency exposures.
+During the month, the New Zealand dollar weakened -0.79% against the US dollar and was broadly unchanged against the euro and Japanese yen.
+Active hedging detracted modestly from overall portfolio performance.

 What happened in the markets you invest in?